What is an LED strip light?

 Waterproof options are great for outdoor installation, look for the following IP ratings.

 IP65 - IP rated as "dust tight" and protected against water projected from a nozzle.

 IP67 - IP rated as "dust tight" and protected against immersion.

 IP68 - IP rated as "dust tight" and protected against complete, continuous submersion in water.

 Despite their versatility and ease of use, LED strips are nonetheless bare circuitboard components.
 Mounting the LED strips inside of an aluminum channel, along with a diffuser cover, can significantly improve the aesthetics of a lighting installation.

-Aluminum channels are typically long pieces of extruded aluminum in a U or V shape.
-The LED strip is them placed and secured (using the double sided tape) at the bottom of the channel.
-A long piece of frosted polycarbonate plastic (typically provided with the aluminum channel) then snaps onto the top of the aluminum channel.
+Aluminium channels are typically long pieces of extruded aluminium in a U or V shape.
+The LED strip is then secured (using the double-sided tape) at the bottom of the channel.
+A long piece of frosted polycarbonate plastic (typically provided with the aluminium channel) then snaps onto the top of the channel.

-The aluminum channels may help dissipate the heat from the LED strips, but for the most part they are not necessary for thermal management and are primarily for mounting and diffusion purposes.
+The aluminium channels may help dissipate the heat from the LED strips, but for the most part they are not necessary for thermal management and are primarily for mounting and diffusion purposes.

 Dimming and power control